 The Doping Control Officer or Chaperone will explain again how to open the beaker to maintain its integrity, and how to position yourself so that they can directly witness the sample leaving your body and going into the beaker.
 It is important that you empty your bladder completely.
+You will be assigned a witness based on the declared gender for the sport/competition you compete in.

-Male athletes will be witnessed by male Chaperones, with the Chaperone standing side on to the athlete.
+Male athletes will be witnessed with the Chaperone standing side on to the athlete.

-Female athletes will be witnessed by female Chaperones, with the Chaperone in front of the athlete.
+Female athletes will be witnessed with the Chaperone in front of the athlete.
 The Chaperone may stand or squat in front of you.